openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.

-If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
+If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `client_metadata` nor `client_metadata_uri` parameters MUST NOT be present in the Self-Issued OP Request.
 If the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

 If the Self-Issued OP is unable to perform pre-registration of the RPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
-When the request is not signed, metadata can be obtained from the `registration` parameter or using out-of-band mechanisms.
+When the request is not signed, metadata can be obtained from the `client_metadata` parameter or using out-of-band mechanisms.
 When the request is signed, the mechanism depends on the syntax of `client_id` and the resolution method used.
 If `client_id` is a HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [@!OpenID.Federation].
-If `client_id` is a Decentralized Identifier, the public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the `registration` parameter.
+If `client_id` is a Decentralized Identifier, the public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the `client_metadata` parameter.

 # Self-Issued OpenID Provider Invocation {#siop-invocation}